-Feel like you’re shunned by your friends & family for not bringing the a cracking cheese board to social gatherings?
+Feel like you’re shunned by your friends & family for not bringing a cracking cheese board to social gatherings?
 I totally get it.
-As a family who own a food store with a cheese counter, it’s pretty much a social expectation that there is ALWAYS a good cheese board ready at a moments notice!
-These days though, after 13 years of creating cheese selections daily for people in store, I like to think I know a little about what goes into a selection and how to create one!
+As a family who own a food store with a cheese counter, it’s pretty much a social expectation that there is ALWAYS a good cheese board-ready at a moment’s notice!
+These days though, after 13 years of creating cheese selections daily for people in the store, I like to think I know a little about what goes into a selection and how to create one!
 So alas, a simple guide on how to create a cracking cheeseboard.
 Having a few things in the pantry and fridge to throw together for a cheeseboard at all times just makes good sense!

-Ok, so i always start with the board itself.
+Ok, so I always start with the board itself.
 Its size dictates how many cheeses will fit on the board.
 The board pictured is approx. 30cm x 25cm which is perfect for three cheeses + bits and pieces.
 When selecting cheeses, always choose odd numbers, it just presents better.
 I usually choose either three or five.

 Next, when deciding on what cheeses to include I usually suggest picking a couple of cheese groups and selecting one cheese from each group.
-Depending on your crowd you could even theme your cheese board.
+Depending on your crowd you could even theme your cheeseboard.
 French cheeses anyone?
 Oui bien sur!
-The list below is by no means extensive, just a few of my crowd pleaser go-to’s!
+The list below is by no means extensive, just a few of my crowd-pleaser go-to’s!

 - Cheddar – Quickes Vintage (UK), Cabot Cheddar (USA), Maffra Red Wax (Aus)